-Houthoff Buruma Gustav Mahlerplein 50 1082 MA Amsterdam The Netherlands
+Houthoff Buruma Gustav Mahlerplein 50, 1082 MA Amsterdam Netherlands

-Tel: +31 20 605 6110
+Tel: +31 20 605 6110 Email: a.kaarls@houthoff.com URL: www.houthoff.com

-Fax: +31 20 605 6700

-Email: a.kaarls@houthoff.com

-URL: www.houthoff.com

-Alexander Kaarls focuses on (cross-border) corporate transactions, including private & public M&A, financing and capital markets.
-Before joining Houthoff, Alexander practiced law with Skadden, Arps, Slate, Meagher & Flom LLP from 1994 until 2004.
-He is recognised as a leading M&A practitioner in The Netherlands by Chambers Global, Chambers Europe, Who's Who Legal - Mergers and Acquisitions, and IFLR 1000.
+Alexander J. Kaarls focuses on (cross-border) corporate transactions, including public and private M&A, and equity capital markets.
+Before joining Houthoff, Alexander practised law with Skadden, Arps, Slate, Meagher & Flom LLP from 1994 until 2004.
+He is recognised as a leading M&A practitioner in the Netherlands by Chambers Global, Chambers Europe, Who's Who Legal - Mergers and Acquisitions, and IFLR1000.
 Alexander studied at Leiden University (School of Law) and Sciences Po.
-Alexander is a member of the Bars in Amsterdam and California.
+Alexander is a member of the Bar in Amsterdam and California.